FAQs

 Mowing grass on hills will depend on the incline but we are able to mow most hills found in Des Moines.
 There may be additional charges depending on your hill.
 We will assess with an on-site visit if needed.

-How often will I be charged for my grass mowing service?
+How often will I be charged for my weekly grass mowing service?

-For mowing, we bill every Monday for that week’s service.
-If we skip your property, we use it as a credit for your next service.
+For mowing and other lawn care projects under $500, we bill every 1st and 15th of the month for the previous services completed.
+If we skip your property, we won’t charge you.
 For other lawn care services, we bill once the project is completed unless otherwise discussed or a deposit is needed for materials.
-For snow removal, we offer a seasonal cost or per push.
-Seasonal snow removal is due on once the contract is signed; per push snow removal is required to pay the first service once the contract is signed with additional services charged the Monday after we’ve come to take care of your snow removal.
-Salt application is also charged the Monday after ice management service has been done.
+For snow removal, we offer a different seasonal packages.
+The amount owed is due once the contract is signed.
+Brine application is charged the Monday after ice management service has been done.

 How can you tell if a lawn needs to be dethatched or aerated?

 Dethatching is removing a layer of lawn debris (also called thatch) from the surface of your soil.
 A little is OK but when it gets too thick it makes it hard for light, water, and nutrients to get into the roots.
 If your lawn feels spongy and not firm, either by walking around or by feeling it, there’s too much thatch (over 3/4 inch is too much).
 You can also take a small wedge out of your yard and check the depth of the thatch layer.
 It’s not something that needs to be done on a regular basis but as needed and usually in early spring before the weeds go to seed.
-It’s not as helpful as aerating your lawn and may still require aeration as well.
+It’s helpful but may still require aeration as well.
+We don’t offer dethatching because we feel it’s more beneficial to aerate.

-Aeration is the process of taking small plugs out of your lawn because you have soil compaction.
+Aeration or core aeration is the process of taking small plugs out of your lawn because you have soil compaction.
 Just like lawn debris, if the soil is compacted, it can’t absorb nutrients or water to help the grass grow.
 You need this done if you see thin or discolored grass, its growth is stunted, or you see puddles after a light rain.
 You can also do the Screwdriver Test - here’s a video to explain.
 Even if it’s only a section of your lawn that has a lot of foot traffic, it’s a good idea to do the whole lawn for the health of the grass.
 Aerations usually only need to be done about once a year; we typically recommend in the late summer or early fall to avoid weed seedlings from taking advantage of the holes.
+If your soil has a lot of clay in it, you see a lot of foot (or paw) traffic, or weren’t able to get it done in the fall, we do offer spring aerations for those reasons.
+If you have bare spots, fall is also a great time to oversee your lawn while the ground is still warm from winter and there’s no threat of weeds taking over.